Land of the Dead: Reception

-The film earned a 74% approval rating at the review aggregator website Rotten Tomatoes based on 179 reviews and an average rating of 6.70/10.
+The film earned a 75% approval rating at the review aggregator website Rotten Tomatoes based on 179 reviews and an average rating of 6.70/10.
 The site's consensus says, "George A. Romero's latest entry in his much-vaunted Dead series is not as fresh as his genre-inventing original, Night of the Living Dead.
 But Land of the Dead does deliver on the gore and zombies-feasting-on-flesh action."
-On Metacritic, which assesses film with a score out of 100, the film holds a rating of 71 based on 30 reviews, indicating "generally favorable reviews".
+On Metacritic, which assesses film with a score out of 100, the film holds a rating of 71 based on 30 reviews, indicating "generally favorable" reviews.

 Roger Ebert gave the film three stars out of four for what he considered its skillful and creative allusions, something that he argued was pervasive among Romero's previous three installments, which contained numerous satirical metaphors to American life.
 Ebert noted this installment's distinction between the rich and poor, those that live in Fiddler's Green and those that live in the slums.
 John Lutz, in Zombies of the World, Unite: Class Struggle and Alienation in Land of the Dead, drew comparisons between the fireworks which were set off to distract the zombies in Land of the Dead to the US military 'shock and awe' displays seen in its military actions.
+Jeffrey Westhoff of Northwest Herald gave the film a rating of 3.5 stars out of four, saying, "The most shocking thing about Land of the Dead is not the vivid dismemberments but how boldly Romero holds a macabre mirror up to post-9/11 America."
 Michael Wilmington of Chicago Tribune awarded the film four stars, writing, "It's another hard-edged, funny, playfully perverse and violent exercise in movie fear and loathing, with an increasingly dark take on a world spinning out of control.
 By now, Romero has become a classicist who uses character and dialogue as much as stomach-turning special effects to achieve his shivers."
 The New York Sun declared it "the American movie of the year".

 Several filmmakers, including John Landis, Eli Roth, Clive Barker, and Guillermo del Toro, paid tribute to Romero in a Land of the Dead special.
 Guillermo del Toro said: "Finally someone was smart enough to realize that it was about time, and gave George the tools.
 It should be a cause of celebration amongst all of us that Michelangelo has started another ceiling.
 It's really a momentous occasion..."